stephenlb/spoken/readme.md

 spoken.say('Hello World.');

-// Say a quick message as Guy Fieri spoken.say( 'Hello, looks like your on a trip to flavor town.', 'Diego' );
+// Say a quick message as Guy Fieri spoken.say( 'Hello, looks like your on a trip to flavor town.', 'Daniel' );

 // Speak with Damayanti's voice spoken.say( 'Hello, I am princess of the Vidarbha Kingdom.', 'Damayanti' );